 Step 4: Practice harm reduction techniques.

 Please note that both cannabis and psychedelics can alter perception and motor function, so practice good harm reduction techniques and avoid operating machinery or vehicles.
+If you’re looking for in-person support during your journey, we invite you to explore our trip sitting programs.

 Combining cannabis with psychedelics is safe provided you have considered all of the variables we’ve addressed above.
 Like always, know your body and know your substance.
 That means being honest with yourself regarding your intention and your experience level.